 I have been creating free monthly cleaning schedule printables all year and have now put them all into an eBook for you to download and use year after year!
-A complete book of organization printables just for you from me. 😉 (originally published 12/17)
+A complete book of organization printables just for you from me. 😉 (originally published 12/17, affiliate links present)

+I needed to organize like this throughout the entire house.
 I am always forgetting things too so I listed just a few rooms at a time each month, and areas/items you should go thru and purge if you haven’t used it in the past year.

-- Be honest with yourself when purging your closet (if it hasn’t fit in a year get rid of it…no “well my goal is to get back to that size”, treat yourself when you get there)
+- Be honest with yourself when purging your closet.
+If it hasn’t fit in a year get rid of it.
+No “well my goal is to get back to that size”.
+Treat yourself when you get there.

 If you’re back to The Typical Mom because you’ve completed one of my cleaning and purging checklists, welcome back!

-I hope this helps you as much as it helped me.
-Cleaning your house is not on the top of anyone’s list of things they’d love to do, but it has to get done though.
+- I hope this helps you as much as it helped me.
+Cleaning your house is not on the top of anyone’s list of things they’d love to do.
+It has to get done though.